What is an Individual Voluntary Arrangement (IVA)?

 - For an IVA to be viable, your creditors must agree to it;

-- IVA’s effect your credit score and remain on your credit file for six years from the date the creditors agree to it.
+- IVA’s affect your credit score and remain on your credit file for six years from when the creditors agree to it.
 Even if you paid it back immediately, this date is fixed;

 - The IVA will also be listed on the Insolvency Services Register;

 - You’ll have to keep to a strict monetary budget for the duration.
 Any bonuses you receive at work, for example, must be declared, and some contributed towards your debt repayments;

 - If there is equity in your home, you may have to try and re-mortgage, and this may incur an increased rate of interest.

 Can all Debts be Included in an IVA?

 Most common debt types can be included, such as credit cards and loans.
 ‘Secured’ debts (such as mortgages) cannot be included and must be continued separately.

 If the debts you are addressing belong to a limited company, you may want to seek advice on a voluntary arrangement, as it could be a more appropriate solution.

 Are There any Alternatives to an IVA?